OpenBB-finance/OpenBB/website/content/platform/tutorials/basic_syntax.md

 #### Send a POST Request

 Next, pass the `data_results` to a function, using the `json` field in the POST headers.
-For this example, realized volatiliy cones, the default parameters  assume the time series data is daily and that volatility should be annualized over 252 trading days.
+For this example, realized volatility cones, the default parameters  assume the time series data is daily and that volatility should be annualized over 252 trading days.

 The `index` parameter tells the function which field in the posted data to use as the date index.